ConnorLuks/ReadMeMakerChallenge9/README.md

 Connor O'Halloran

 ## Questions
 If you have any questions, please open an issue on the project reop or you can contact me at jconnor036@fiu.edu.
-You can find more of my projects at ConnorLuks.
+You can find more of my projects at github.com/ConnorLuks.